pankajupadhyay29/api-mocker/ReadMe.md

   For first time just specify the path and mock will be created at that location.
   For running in mock mode there must be pre populated mock data.

+- `--cors` -
+  use this to enable cors header for all origin, methods and headers

+- `allowOrigin` -
+  provide string to be used in response header 'Access-Control-Allow-Origin'

+- `allowMethods` -
+  provide string to be used in response header 'Access-Control-Allow-Methods'

+- `allowHeaders` -
+  provide string to be used in response header 'Access-Control-Allow-Headers'

 ##### Do not use this for data verification or performance testing